dhruvilchidvadiya786r-sys/CovarianceDynamics.jl/docs/manual/index.md

 ## Project status

 The project is under active development with a focus on:

 - correctness,
 - clarity,
-- and extensibility.
+- extensibility.

 Future work will prioritize theoretical analysis, solver improvements, and higher-dimensional experiments.

 ---

 *This executive overview defines the scope and guarantees of the project.
 Each subsequent section elaborates on a specific aspect in full technical detail.*